anatoliis/pyren/README.md

   -e CAR             number of car model for DEMO MODE --si               try SlowInit first
-  --cfc              turn off automatic FC and do it by script --caf              turn on CAN Auto Formatting [OBDLink] --n1c              turn off L1 cache
+  --cfc              turn off automatic FC and do it by script --caf              turn on CAN Auto Formatting [OBDLink] -
+                     better performance when using wireless OBDLink,
+                     quicker error reading, re-scanning and module scanning --n1c              turn off L1 cache
-  --csv              save data in csv format --csv_only         data doesnt show on screen for speed up --csv_human        data saves to csv in readable format --usr_key USR_KEY  add user events to log
+  --csv              save data in csv format (no soft rate limiting) --csv_only         data doesnt show on screen for speed up (no soft rate limiting) --csv_human        data saves to csv in readable format (no soft rate limiting) --usr_key USR_KEY  add user events to log
   --log LOGFILE      log file name
   --scan             scan ECUs even if savedEcus.p file exists